We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 You’ll get a much better deal by buying an engagement ring online than from a brick-and-mortar retailer.
 Because of their lower operating costs, online vendors can charge a significantly lower markup than their brick-and-mortar counterparts, reducing the price for consumers.

 In general, we recommend two online diamond vendors: Blue Nile and James Allen.
 Both offer highly competitive pricing, great customer service and fast delivery.

 As the world’s largest online diamond retailer, Blue Nile have a vast selection of diamonds in all sizes, shapes and price ranges.
 They also stock a huge selection of settings, making it easy to create an engagement ring that suits your fiancé-to-be’s style.

-All Blue Nile diamonds come with GIA or AGS certification, giving you peace of mind that you’re receiving a diamond with accurate grading.
+All Blue Nile diamonds come with GIA certification, giving you peace of mind that you’re receiving a diamond with accurate grading.
 Blue Nile offer fast, reliable delivery and even offer a satisfaction guarantee for their diamond jewelry.

 James Allen are another great option for buying diamonds online.
 They carry a large selection of diamonds in all price ranges, almost all of which come with an AGS or GIA certificate.
 They also have HD 360° images for their diamonds, giving you a great view before you buy.

 Like Blue Nile, James Allen offer a diverse selection of engagement ring settings, allowing you to design an engagement ring to suit your fiancé-to-be’s tastes.
 Delivery is fast, their prices are highly competitive and they even offer a lifetime warranty on all engagement rings.

 There are several good places to shop for engagement rings in the Atlanta area, with Solomon Brothers Fine Jewelry our personal favorite secret shopping experience.
 With this said, you will get better value online than from any brick-and-mortar jeweler in the Atlanta area.